-FUNDING AREAS: Arts/culture/humanities, community improvement/capacity building, education, health, human services/seniors/veterans, public and society benefit, and youth development
+FUNDING AREAS: Arts, culture, humanities, community improvement, capacity building, education, health, human services, seniors, veterans, public and society benefit, youth development

-IP TAKE: Don’t contact donors that work with this community foundation directly.
+IP TAKE: Do not contact donors that work with this community foundation directly.
 SCF likes for everything to go through it first.
-Local education groups typically see the most support from this funder.
+The foundation prioritizes local education groups.

 PROFILE: Established in 1995, the Solano Community Foundation is a community funder in the nine-county Bay Area region of California.
 It is based in Fairfield, considered the easternmost city of the North Bay.
 Its goal is to improve the lives of Solano County residents through grants and scholarships.
 A $300,000 start-up challenge grant from the Packard Foundation launched the foundation’s activities, which was matched by 20 members.
 The first mini-grant program benefitted K-12 Solano public school teachers.
 Current grantmaking interests include arts and culture, public benefit, community development, education, health, human services, seniors, veterans, wildlife rescue education, and youth development.

 Many local funders have contributed to this foundation, including the Irvine Foundation, the California Endowment, and the Leslie and Virginia May Anderson Trust.
 SCF aims to help people give where they live, and it has separate interest-area funds to let donors give within their own communities.
 A good page to check out is the Funds by Area of Interest page.
 Here grantseekers find a list of funds in each category.
 The majority of funds are in education, and public and society benefit.
 Click on each of the listed funds to learn more about their priorities and guidelines.
 SCF requests that prospective grantseekers reach out to its staff rather than the donors directly.
 Past grantees include 10,000 Degrees, the Vallejo Salvation Army, and numerous universities including Claremont McKenna College, Sonoma State University, and the University of California at multiple locations.